apache/nuttx/configs/lpcxpresso-lpc1768/README.txt

 Where <subdir> is one of the following:

+  dhcpd:
+    This builds the DCHP server using the apps/examples/dhcpd application (for execution from FLASH.)
+See apps/examples/README.txt for information about the dhcpd example.

   nsh:
     Configures the NuttShell (nsh) located at apps/examples/nsh.
 The Configuration enables both the serial and telnet NSH interfaces.